shivanshdave/2020-432/projects/project2/README.md

 -----------

 # The Main Project 2 Document and its Eight Sections

+The Main Document includes an R Markdown file, an HTML file and an Rds tidy data set.
+The deadline is noon on 2020-05-04, and your Main Document materials will be submitted through the `Project 2 Main Document` link via Canvas.
+The Canvas link should appear on 2020-04-01, and you may submit your Main Document at any time before the deadline once that link is live.
+If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.

 A key deliverable for Project 2 is an R Markdown document (and HTML result) which includes the eight sections described below.
 Your R Markdown document must create an HTML result containing: